PennyLaneAI/pennylane/doc/index.rst

 `PennyLane-qiskit <https://github.com/carstenblank/pennylane-qiskit>`_ plugins.
 You can also find detailed guides on :ref:`how to write your own <plugin_overview>` PennyLane compatible quantum device.

-Finally, detailed documentation on the PennyLane API :ref:`interface <docs_pennylane>` is provided.
+Finally, detailed documentation on the PennyLane API :ref:`interface <api_qml>` is provided.
 Look there for full details on available tools to construct quantum circuits.

 :html:`<h2>How to cite</h2>`